 Keep these on the counter until they ripen, then store them in the fridge once they begin to give with a gentle squeeze.
 If only using one half of the avocado, sprinkle the other half with True Lemon before wrapping tightly with plastic wrap to keep it from going brown.

 Always store in the fridge to keep them crispy, but if only using half (or slicing ahead of time), sprinkle with True Lemon to prevent browning.

 Ever have carrots get rubbery?
 Us too.
 Slice off the ends and place carrots in a shallow container, then fill to cover with cold water.
-Place in the fridge overnight and they’ll be perky again by morning.
+Be sure to allow room for them to expand.
+Place in the fridge overnight and they'll be perky again by morning.

 Wash ahead of time and line container or bag with paper towels before putting the lettuce back inside.
 No more soggy leaves!

 Remove any nuts or seeds from the original plastic bags, and store in a glass container or jar in the cupboard.
 Not only will this help keep any curious critters away, but it will make them easier to see the contents and pour.

 Full heads of garlic can be stored on the counter, but one easy trick to make cooking a breeze is to place a bunch of peeled bulbs in the food processor and pulse until chopped.
 Place in a small container with about a tablespoon of olive oil and store in the refrigerator.
 It will always be ready to go!

 If you've stocked up on good grass-fed meats, keep some of it in the freezer.
 If planning to cook the next day, place the entire package of meat on a plate and leave it in the fridge overnight.
 It will be (safely) defrosted by dinnertime.
 Remember to never defrost and re-freeze.